Office of Materials Management

 1. Stock items will be reviewed annually in April to determine retention for the coming year.

-2. Working together with the University Director of Materials Management and the Value Analysis Team (VAT), the Materials Supply Chain Manager shall approve all additions/removals.
+2. Working together with the University Director of Logistics Management, the OLM Logistics Manager and the Central Warehouse Supervisor shall approve all additions/removals.

 Access Policy: